Spirit of America Bookstore

 • 1999 Nov 12: Sen. Phill Gramm [GOP-TX] successfully gutted the Glass-Steagall Banking Acts of 1933 with passage of the Gramm-Leach-Bliley Act, a major cause of the subprime mortgage meltdown of 2008.

 • 2000 Dec 14: Sen. Phil Gramm [GOP-TX] pushed through the Commodity Futures Modernization Act, deregulating all derivatives trading (a major cause of The Enron Scandal in 2001); signed into law by President Clinton on December 21.
+This also deregulated petroleum futures traders, the cause of rising gas prices ever since.

 • Clinton's Second Term: Increase of National Debt slowed still further; Clinton balanced the budget and created a Treasury surplus.

-"[Clinton] was the first Democrat to be re-elected since Franklin D. Roosevelt and, during his eight years in office, the nation enjoyed the greatest peace and prosperity in its history.
-Unemployment fell to the lowest rate in modern times, while inflation declined to a 30-year low and welfare rolls shrank.
+"[Bill Clinton] was the first Democrat to be re-elected since Franklin D. Roosevelt and, during his eight years in office, the nation enjoyed the greatest peace and prosperity in its history.
+Unemploy-ment fell to the lowest rate in modern times, while inflation declined to a 30-year low and welfare rolls shrank.
 Crime fell to levels unmatched in half a century and home ownership increased to historic highs.
 Clinton submitted the first balanced federal budget in decades and banked a staggering surplus.
 He failed to reform healthcare but elevated environmental protection to unmatched levels."

 — Tim Rutten, Los Angeles Times, 23 June 2004